p30arena/meow_do/memory-bank/activeContext.md

 *   **Added new internationalization keys for manual time record feature in `frontend/public/locales/en/translation.json`, `ar/translation.json`, and `fa/translation.json`.**
 *   **Addressed the user's constraint regarding "no schema changes" by implementing manual record functionality within the existing `taskTrackingRecords` schema, with the understanding that the `startTime` in the database will reflect the time of API call, not the user's manually entered past start time.**
 *   **Included the logo 'frontend/public/logo.png' in the Navbar near the title, with a circular shape.**
+*   **Fixed `backend/Dockerfile` to use a multi-stage build, resolving the `Error: Cannot find module '/app/dist/index.js'` by ensuring the `dist` directory is correctly copied into the final image.**
 *   **Implemented persistence for the base theme preference (e.g., 'default', 'amber-minimal') using `localStorage` in `frontend/src/context/BaseThemeContext.tsx`.
 The selected theme is now saved and loaded across sessions.**

 *   Successfully initialized the backend project with Express, Zod, Drizzle, and TypeScript.